This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 In this case, fasting is about eating whatever you want, but staying within a sensible eight-hour window.
 This gives your body a chance to burn your fat stores for the energy it needs.

-You can eat what you want.
-As long as it is in the range of eight hours.
+You can eat whatever you want.
+As long as it is in the eight hour range.

 The New Atkins:

-The old idea of eating as much as you want, as long as you stay away from carbs, has been given a makeover.
+The old idea of eating whatever you want, as long as you stay away from carbs, has been given a makeover.

 The Atkins diet reintroduces carbohydrates in phases.
 Each phase of the diet plan is based on proven scientific principles and is a completely safe and natural way to lose weight.

-One of the main phases is about transforming your body into a fat burning machine and jumpstarting your weight loss.
-This happens because by limiting the amount of carbohydrates you eat to about 20 grams per day, your body will switch to fat as its primary fuel source from carbohydrates.
+One of the main phases is about transforming your body into a fat burning machine and kick-starting your weight loss.
+This happens because by limiting the amount of carbohydrates you consume to about 20 grams a day, your body will switch its main fuel source from carbohydrates to fat.

-Atkins will result in rapid weight loss, as the body uses up all of the carbohydrate stores that adults tend to have.
-That is why we include it in this list of the best diets.
+Atkins will result in rapid weight loss as the body uses up all the carbohydrate reserves that adults tend to have.
+That's why we include it in this list of the best diets.

 However, not everything is perfect.
 Limiting carbohydrates will mean that you may be lacking in fiber and vitamins.